rian39/lists/log.md

 - looking up Popper on propensity and downloaded to ~/archive/popper_propensities_1990.pdf; also printed it
 - read it a bit and it might help in the discussion of the weighting of the list
 - had the idea in the pool that I don't need to go much further except to say something about how media theory is grappling with the growth of prediction; premediation, etc. This also is an attempt to grapple with that.
 DONE: put into intro and conclusion  DONE
-- added extract_images.sh to create slides; TODO: try it with Rmarkdown reveal, etc. DONE
+- added extract_images.sh to create slides; DONE: try it with Rmarkdown reveal, etc. DONE

 ## Thu 13 Oct 15:58:47 BST 2016